mathif92/subscription-service/README.md

 Unit and functional tests must be added to the service in the future as well as configuration for deploying the services on the cloud using Kubernetes.

+In the security part of the subscription service, a fixed JWT read from the configuration file which is not desirable.
+In the future a authentication server should be provided which will be in charge of the JWT management.

+There are two strategies for validating the tokens in the future :

+* Validating the token using a Http Request against the authentication server
+* Verify the token locally on each service by using the public key stored in a Vault server accessible from all the services using a public RSA key.

+It's preferable to use the second strategy as it avoids a request against the authentication server which also would probably need to retrieve the user data from the database and generate a JWT based on that data.